 What amenities are available for laboring clients and families at BBC?

 We strive to create a birthing environment that is comfortable for the client and support team members.
-Our birthing suites are spacious enough to accommodate partners, relatives, doulas, and friends.
-We also have a cozy family room- equipped with a pull-out sofa, refrigerator, microwave, and toys- where support team members can relax if the laboring client desires more space or privacy.
+Our birthing suites are spacious enough to accommodate partners, relatives, doulas, and friends, as permitted.
+We offer a cozy family room- equipped with a pull-out sofa, refrigerator, microwave, and toys- where support team members can relax if the laboring client desires more space or privacy.
 Children are welcome at BBC, as long as an adult is available to look after them.
+However, during Covid-19, restricted number of support members (no children) must stay in the birthing suite at all times and adhere to the regulations of the birth center in precautions for the safety of mom, her support team and the staff.
+The family room is not available for use during Covid-19.
+For updates on Covid-19 changes, please attend our weekly sessions.

-Yes, we do!
+Yes!
 Many clients find that immersion in water promotes relaxation and reduces pain during labor and delivery.
 Some studies indicate that hydrotherapy (use of water) may also help to lower blood pressure, facilitate labor progress, and reduce the likelihood of perineal tears.
-Water birth is a safe option for many clients, though your midwife will need to help you determine whether water birth is right for you.
+Laboring in the tub is a safe option for many clients, though your midwife will need to help you determine whether water birth is right for you.

 How are clients monitored at BBC?
 What equipment and medications are used?
 What kind of postpartum care is offered?

-During labor, we check the client’s vital signs routinely.
+During labor, we check the client's vital signs routinely.
 We also use a doppler to monitor the fetal heart rate.
-This unobtrusive method of fetal monitoring is proven to be effective, and (unlike continuous or intermittent electronic fetal monitoring) does not restrict the laboring client’s ability to move freely.
-We are able to offer intravenous fluids and some medications, but we do not use IVs unless there is an indication.
+This unobtrusive method of fetal monitoring is proven to be effective, and (unlike continuous electronic fetal monitoring in the hospital) does not restrict the laboring client's ability to move freely.
+We are able to offer intravenous fluids and some medications, and use of IVs if indicated.
 Our clients are encouraged to eat and drink during labor.

 We do not offer epidural anesthesia or labor augmentation.
 We do use medications to provide GBS prophylaxis, facilitate the delivery of the placenta, reduce postpartum bleeding, and suture lacerations under a local anesthetic.
-We also offer nitrous oxide, which can be used for relaxation and pain management.
-We have the equipment required to provide supplemental oxygen and perform suctioning.
+We also offer nitrous oxide, which can be used for relaxation and pain management during non-Covid conditions.
+We have the required equipment to provide supplemental oxygen and perform suctioning.
 However, these interventions are used only as needed.

 In the absence of complications, we immediately place newborns skin-to-skin on the client's chest to promote bonding.
 Clients and newborns usually remain skin-to-skin until the first feeding is complete or as long as desired.
 All routine procedures (such as monitoring vital signs) are performed without interrupting skin-to-skin contact.

 Our midwives will conduct a thorough newborn exam and administer the Vitamin K shot and erythromycin eye ointment.
-On approximately the second day postpartum, a nurse will visit you and your baby at home in order to conduct additional assessments, provide infant feeding support, and complete routine blood tests and a newborn hearing screen.
-We advise clients to see their pediatrician by the third day postpartum for additional routine newborn care.
+In non-Covid conditions, within 24-48 hours of birth, a midwife will visit you and your baby at home in order to conduct additional assessments, provide infant feeding support, and complete routine blood tests and a newborn hearing screen.
+In lieu of a home visit, arrangements will be made to complete testing and followup to check on mom and baby.
+Clients are advised to see their pediatrician by the third day postpartum for additional routine newborn care.

 All clients are encouraged to see our staff lactation consultants during the postpartum period.
 All clients are welcome to schedule postpartum office visits on an as-needed basis, and are asked to return for a routine assessment at 5 - 6 weeks postpartum.
 Our midwives also offer gynecological care and family planning services.